dclong/blog/misc/content/2014/02/sql-tips.markdown

     Use CTE (with clause) instead
     which is equivalent but much more readable.

-1. avoid using resvered keywords (e.g., title) as column/table name, even if you can use "keyword" but still other people might forget for not obvious keywords like title
+1. Avoid using resvered keywords (e.g., `title`) as column/table name, even if you can use "keyword" but still other people might forget for not obvious keywords like title

 2. JDBC is preferred over ODBC for 3 reason.